nodejs/node/doc/api/http.md

 A value of `0` will disable the timeout behavior on incoming connections.

-*Note*: The socket timeout logic is set up on connection, so changing this value only affects new connections to the server, not any existing connections.
+The socket timeout logic is set up on connection, so changing this value only affects new connections to the server, not any existing connections.

 ### server.keepAliveTimeout